-In Tolgee platform, we manage translations.
+In Tolgee localization platform, we manage translations.
 So our most important view is a list of translations, every row contains key and related translations in different languages.
 As this view serves multiple purposes, we have quite a lot of requirements and fulfilling all of them required quite a bit of optimizations, which I'd like to share with you today.

 What are we dealing with